 The Stone Quarries

-Were it not for the pits, Headington Quarry village would be situated on a featureless plateau: instead it is built in a rabbit warren of hollows and waste heaps.
-The Henry Taunt photograph below shows how close parts of the village were to the pits:
+Were it not for the pits, Headington Quarry village would be on fairly flat ground: instead it is built in a rabbit warren of hollows and waste heaps.
+The first two pictures show how close parts of the village were to the pits:

 Oxford colleges would have preferred getting their stone from nearby Headington to reduce transportation costs: yet even for this short distance they paid a delivery charge of between 4d. and 6d. a load.

 Quarrying in Headington started in earnest in 1396, when New College built its bell-tower from Headington stone.
 The stone would have been dislodged by means of a puggle (a flat spear-headed piece of steel on a long pole, the only method of quarrying until the late nineteenth century), and medieval carters would have brought the stone down to New College in 1,386 loads via the present Beaumont Road, Green Road, Old Road and Cheney Lane.